redis/redis-doc/docs/redis-clients/nodejs.md

 ---

-Install Redis and Redis client, then connect your Node.js application to a Redis database.
+Install Redis and the Redis client, then connect your Node.js application to a Redis database.

 ## node-redis